Skip to main content

 Phases of Supply Chain Management

-While every business and industry has different requirements within their supply chain, typically supply chain management can be divided into five main phases:
+While every business and industry has different requirements, typically, supply chain management can be divided into five main phases:

 1. Planning: Clear and concise planning lays the groundwork for a supply chain, matching supply with demand and predicting what will be required to meet future trends.